This is How to Save Money, Meet Your Goals and Kill It in 2018 for Less

 Have you heard of Allen Carr’s Easyway to Stop Smoking seminar?

 You do have to pay $450 upfront, but you’ll quickly make the money back if and when you stop buying cigarettes.
-And, if you sign up at least one month ahead of time, you can often get a $50 early bird discount.
+If you sign up at least one month ahead of time, you can often get a $50 early bird discount.

 Losing weight helps you feel better — both physically and mentally.
 It could also lead to reduced medical costs down the road.